List of Ben 10 television series: Ben 10: Ultimate Alien

 After Ben's last battle with Vilgax the previous year, which destroyed the Omnitrix, 16-year-old Ben replaces it with the Ultimatrix, a new watch-like device which allows him to evolve some of his alien forms into their ultimate forms, gaining even stronger abilities.
 With the recent public reveal of his identity, Ben has become a worldwide celebrity.
 Meanwhile, he, sixteen-year-old Gwen, and seventeen-year-old Kevin must stop an Osmosian villain named Aggregor, who hunts five elemental aliens from the Andromeda Galaxy and intends to use their respective powers to achieve the "ultimate prize".
 Later, Ben, Gwen, and Kevin have to prevent an extra and inter-dimensional demonic entity and deity called Dagon from taking over the known universe.

 Ben 10: Omniverse

 16-year-old Ben Tennyson acquires the new and perfected Omnitrix, which gives him access to another new set of aliens along with all of the previous ones.
 After Gwen goes away to college with Kevin accompanying her, Ben pairs up with Rook Blonko, a by-the-book Plumber from the planet Revonnah.
-He is targeted by an intergalactic huntsman named Khyber, who has a copy of the Omnitrix, the Nemetrix, with the help of mad Cerebrocrustatian scientist Dr. Psychobos.
+He is targeted by an intergalactic huntsman named Khyber, who utilizes a copy of the Omnitrix, the Nemetrix, developed by mad Cerebrocrustacean scientist Dr. Psychobos.
+(Note: The Nemetrix allows the user to transform into non-sentient predatory aliens, but is incompatible with sentient beings and damages their mind if used by them.
+The Nemetrix is primarily used by Khyber's hunting dog, who is non-sentient and suffers no ill effects from using the device.)
 Both of them are working with an enemy from Ben's past, a corrupted Galvanic Mechamorph named Malware.
 Ben later contends with Vilgax, the Incurseans, Albedo, Zs'Skayr, Psyphon, Charmcaster, the Plumber's Black-Ops Unit (called the "Rooters"), his evil alternate dimension self Mad Ben, and the rogue Chronosapien Maltruant.